neuroConstruct: Software for developing biologically realistic 3D neural networks

 neuroConstruct is being developed in the Silver Lab in the Department of Neuroscience, Physiology and Pharmacology at UCL. neuroConstruct has been designed to simplify development of complex networks of biologically realistic neurons, i.e. models incorporating dendritic morphologies and realistic cell membrane conductances.
 It is implemented in Java and generates script files for a number of widely used neuronal simulation platforms (including NEURON, GENESIS, MOOSE, PSICS and PyNN).
 It uses the latest NeuroML specifications, including MorphML, ChannelML and NetworkML.

-The latest version of neuroConstruct (v1.6.0, Aug 2012) is available for download here.
-The source code is included with this release under GPL.
+The latest version of neuroConstruct (v1.7.2) is available here.
+The source code has been released under GPL.

 A morphologically detailed CA1 pyramidal cell model and a number of cells from the Traub et al. 2005 thalamocortical network model are available here for download in NeuroML format or as complete neuroConstruct projects for execution on a number of simulation platforms.
 These models are also included with the latest version of neuroConstruct.

-A recent Nature paper (Jason S. Rothman, Laurence Cathala, Volker Steuber, R. Angus Silver, Synaptic depression enables neuronal gain control.
-Nature 2009) has used neuroConstruct to investigate a detailed layer 5 pyramidal cell model (Kole et al 2008) with dendritically distributed excitatory and inhibitory synaptic input to look at the effects of short term plasticity on gain control ( Download neuroConstruct project).
+A Nature paper (Jason S. Rothman, Laurence Cathala, Volker Steuber, R. Angus Silver, Synaptic depression enables neuronal gain control.
+Nature 2009) has used neuroConstruct to investigate a detailed layer 5 pyramidal cell model (Kole et al 2008) with dendritically distributed excitatory and inhibitory synaptic input to look at the effects of short term plasticity on gain control ( see project on Open Source Brain).

 The paper describing the application has been published: P. Gleeson, V. Steuber and R. A. Silver, neuroConstruct: A Tool for Modeling Networks of Neurons in 3D Space, Neuron 2007 It is available via Open Access here.

-A more complete list of publications dealing with neuroConstruct and NeuroML can be found here.
+A more complete list of publications related to neuroConstruct can be found here.